linode/docs/docs/guides/uptime/loadbalancing/configure-failover-for-haproxy-on-akamai/index.md

 1. Disable Network Helper on both HAProxy instances by following the *Individual Compute Instance setting* section of our [Network Helper](https://techdocs.akamai.com/cloud-computing/docs/automatically-configure-networking#individual-compute-instance-setting) guide.

-1. Add an IP address to the first HAProxy instance by following the steps in the *Adding an IP Address* section of [Managing IP Addresses on a Compute Instance](/docs/products/compute/compute-instances/guides/manage-ip-addresses/#adding-an-ip-address).
+1. Add an IP address to the first HAProxy instance by following the steps in the *Adding an IP Address* section of [Managing IP Addresses on a Compute Instance](https://techdocs.akamai.com/cloud-computing/docs/managing-ip-addresses-on-a-compute-instance#adding-an-ip-address).

-1. Link the second HAProxy instance to the new IP address on the first instance by following the *Configuring IP Sharing* section of the guide linked above.
+1. Link the second HAProxy instance to the new IP address on the first instance by following the *Configuring IP Sharing* section of [Managing IP Addresses on a Compute Instance](https://techdocs.akamai.com/cloud-computing/docs/managing-ip-addresses-on-a-compute-instance#configuring-ip-sharing).

 {{< note >}}
 The steps in this guide require root privileges.
 Be sure to run the steps below as `root` or with the `sudo` prefix.
 For more information on privileges, see our [Users and Groups](/docs/guides/linux-users-and-groups/) guide.